7 Reasons Why A Guide Dog Is Right For You

 Our training program is designed to accommodate both the experienced guide dog handler and the first timer.
-Some of the factors we consider when evaluating a person for acceptance to our program are as follows:
+Here are seven factors we consider when evaluating a person for acceptance to our program:

 Motivation: The desire and commitment to work with a guide dog must be strong within each individual.
 Training with and working with a guide dog can present many challenges as well as joys.
 A motivated handler will try hard to create a successful team.

 Leadership: Dogs naturally look for authority and direction.
 The human partner must be the leader of the team, directing the canine partner in a supportive and consistent manner.

 Maturity: Applicants are eligible to apply 18 years of age.
 But, even more important is the ability to make sound and sensible decisions regarding the work and well-being of the team.

 Physical Ability: A person must have enough strength and stamina to handle a large dog in a working situation.
 All guide dogs need physical interaction from time to time, especially when they are learning to work with a new handler.

 Meaningful Work: A person must be active enough to provide sufficient work to keep a guide dog healthy, happy and effective.

 Vision Loss: A person must be legally blind to be eligible for the program.
 An individual who is legally blind has a visual acuity of 20/200 in the better eye with the best correction, or a visual field of no more than 20 degrees.